Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 If you think of the Ubiquiti AirWire as a typical Wi-Fi 7 USB adapter, you’ll be disappointed by its requirements and limited compatibility with only the UniFi ecosystem.

-As a niche device, though, it can be an excellent adapter designed specifically to take advantage of Ubiquit’s embrace of Wi-Fi 7’s STR MLO feature.
-In the end, it boils down to whether you can stomach the $199 price tag, which is the cost of the UX7 and can work in the mesh mode to host up to two wired clients.
+As a niche device, though, it can be an excellent adapter designed specifically to take advantage of Ubiquiti’s embrace of Wi-Fi 7’s STR MLO feature.
+In the end, it boils down to whether you can stomach the $199 price tag.

-If picking between the two proved too daunting a task, one of the standard Wi-Fi 7 adapters below will make life much easier for you.
+If you find choosing between the two too daunting, one of the standard Wi-Fi 7 adapters listed below will make life much easier.

 Top 5 best Wi-Fi 7 adapters